 9. Inspecting the air entering the outdoor coil.
 Your HVAC professional will measure the temperature of the air that enters the coil and confirms that it falls within chart values provided by the manufacturer.

 10. Carrying out an inspection of the indoor coil for buildup of dirt or debris.
 If dirty, indoor coils should be cleaned with a non-acidic coil cleaner and thoroughly rinsed.

-11. Doing an inspection of the condenser coil for dirt or debris and if necessary, cleaning it with a non-acidic coil cleaner.
+11. Doing an inspection of the condenser coil for dirt or debris and if necessary, clean it with a non-acidic coil cleaner.
 Outdoor condenser coils can become quite dirty if there is foliage nearby or the surrounding environment is dusty.
-To minimize the amount of build-up, you should clean falling leaves, cut grass, and other debris away from the area around the coil and trim foliage to give at least two feet of clearance for the condenser to have access to adequate airflow.
+To minimize the amount of build-up, you should clean falling leaves, cut grass, and other debris away from the area around the coil and trim the foliage to give at least two feet of clearance for the condenser to have access to adequate airflow.

 12. Checking the blower motor function and the belt tension.
 If there are problems with the motor, the following may occur: